Nynxz/3813ICT-Assignment-2/README.md

 - `(GET) /channel/users`
   - Gets all users of a specific channel
 - `(POST) /channel/adduser`
+  - Adds a user to a channel
 - `(POST) /channel/removeuser`
+  - Removes a user from a channel
 - `(POST) /channel/create`
   - `requireValidRole(Roles.ADMIN)`
   - Creates a new channel